Ionizing radiation: Uses of radiation

 Ionizing radiation has many industrial, military, and medical uses.
 Its usefulness must be balanced with its hazards, a compromise that has shifted over time.
-For example, at one time, assistants in shoe shops used X-rays to check a child's shoe size, but this practice was halted when the risks of ionizing radiation were better understood.
+For example, at one time, assistants in shoe shops in the US used X-rays to check a child's shoe size, but this practice was halted when the risks of ionizing radiation were better understood.

 Neutron radiation is essential to the working of nuclear reactors and nuclear weapons.
 The penetrating power of x-ray, gamma, beta, and positron radiation is used for medical imaging, nondestructive testing, and a variety of industrial gauges.
 Radioactive tracers are used in medical and industrial applications, as well as biological and radiation chemistry.
 Alpha radiation is used in static eliminators and smoke detectors.
 The sterilizing effects of ionizing radiation are useful for cleaning medical instruments, food irradiation, and the sterile insect technique.
-Measurements of carbon-14, can be used to date the remains of long-dead organisms (such as wood that is thousands of years old).
+Measurements of carbon-14, is used for radiocarbon dating.

 Sources of radiation

 Ionizing radiation is generated through nuclear reactions, nuclear decay, by very high temperature, or via acceleration of charged particles in electromagnetic fields.
-Natural sources include the sun, lightning and supernova explosions.
+Natural sources include the Sun, lightning and supernova explosions.
 Artificial sources include nuclear reactors, particle accelerators, and x-ray tubes.

 The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) itemized types of human exposures.

 The International Commission on Radiological Protection manages the International System of Radiological Protection, which sets recommended limits for dose uptake.